mietzen/juliamono-nerd-font/README.md

 ## Feel free to fork and modify!

-Just fork adjust the fontforge settings in .github/workflows/patch-font.yml and run the action!
+Just fork and adjust the fontforge settings in .github/workflows/patch-font.yml, then run the action!
 (If you patch all glyphs it runs approximately 20 - 30 min)